RidwanAz/Darey.io_Devops_Project/Understanding Client Servre Architecture With MySQL As RDBMS/project_5.md

 show database

 If you see an output similar to the below image, then you have successfully completed this project – you have deloyed a fully functional MySQL Client-Server set up.

+#### Task For The Project
+Install install mysql and secure installation for mysql

+# Conclusion
+In summary, this project has looked into an important part of client-server architecture with MySQL.
+It has given a thorough understanding of how it works and its significance in today's computing.
+As a devops engineer or system aministrator, it's important to understand this architecture.
+It will help you improve how you access data, keep it secure, and make it scalable.
+As technology keeps advancing, this project helps people learn how to create strong and effective systems that connect computers and share information.
+This promotes new ideas and meets the needs of a world that relies on data.